 Approximately two and a half billion persons (or five billion, or eight billion, depending on the reference) took up the offer.
 The story of these "Lost Tribes of Earth", or "Lost Billions" as they came to be misleadingly known, is a tale of its own.
 Of those who refused to leave many are known to have been killed fighting against the servants of GAIA or against each other in the infamous Last War.
 The fate of most of those refusers not immediately killed in combat during the Last War is unknown.
 Some say that the have been uploaded and stored by GAIA for later retrieval, but if so even after ten thousand years there is no confirmed evidence for this rumour.
 Others believe that they were simply liquidated.

 Concurrent with the construction of the Bracelet Band GAIA oversaw the development of a massive interstellar launch facility known as the Stargate.
 This network of amat farms and boostbeam stations not only offered higher cruise speeds than contemporary efforts could afford (on average .2c) but would be the last means of Solsys launches until the end of the dark age.
 A few of the expelled attempted to leave for the stars in their own ships, not trusting any infrastructure or vessel built by the Great Mother.
-Most of those latter-day interstellar Backyarders, like their predecessors in the Nanotech Age, failed to reach their destinations.
+Most of those latter-day interstellar Backyarders, like their predecessors in the Golden Age, failed to reach their destinations.
 Interstellar refugees who utilised the Goddess's arkships had a much higher success rate, but those who received and took that offer were a small fraction of the population of the Expelled.